Call for applications 2024

 Do you run a project that takes up current social challenges and applies innovative solutions?

-SozialMarie – Prize for Social Innovation is announced for the 16th time: We are looking for tried and tested, implemented, effective social innovations in all sectors in Central Eastern Europe.
+SozialMarie – Prize for Social Innovation is announced for the 20th time: We are looking for tried and tested, implemented, effective social innovations in all sectors in Central and Eastern Europe.

 Start of call